 The remaining functions in this section enable the HP-41 to send HP-IL command messages individually.
 They are necessary for use with data transfer functions executed in Addressing-Off mode.
-[SEND] can transmit any of the 256 possible command messages.
-The remaining six functions are special cases of [SEND] that are provided to save program bytes and enhance program legibility.
+SEND can transmit any of the 256 possible command messages.
+The remaining six functions are special cases of SEND that are provided to save program bytes and enhance the program legibility.

-[SEND] (send command)

-HP-IL: CMD
+SEND] (Send Command) HP-IL Command

+Input : X command number

+Output : None

-[SEND] transmits the HP-IL command message specified in the X-register, followed by a Ready-for-Command (RFC) message.
+SEND transmits the HP-IL command message specified in the X-register, followed by a Ready-for-Command (RFC) message.
 The command number (from 0 to 255) selects one of 256 possible command messages, as listed in the following table: